awsdocs/amazon-eks-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

-To see a list of Amazon EKS resource types and their ARNs, see [Resources Defined by Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonelasticcontainerserviceforkubernetes.html#amazonelasticcontainerserviceforkubernetes-resources-for-iam-policies) in the *IAM User Guide*\.
-To learn with which actions you can specify the ARN of each resource, see [Actions Defined by Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonelasticcontainerserviceforkubernetes.html#amazonelasticcontainerserviceforkubernetes-actions-as-permissions)\.
+To see a list of Amazon EKS resource types and their ARNs, see [Resources Defined by Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html#amazonelastickubernetesservice-resources-for-iam-policies) in the *Service Authorization Reference*\.
+To learn with which actions you can specify the ARN of each resource, see [Actions Defined by Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html#amazonelastickubernetesservice-actions-as-permissions)\.

 ### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>